sontl/muua-docs/website/docs/jackson/observability.md

 Jackson provides first-class observability on the back of OpenTelemetry.
 Currently we support the following metrics.
 Traces and logs are coming soon.

-Please check the [Environment Variables](./deploy/env-variables.md#opentelemetry-configuration) to configure to enable this feature.

 ## Metrics

 | Name                        | Description                              | Type  |